 The two horizontal toggle switches on the front are for output selection and bypass.
 The output select allows switching to a rear output if I ever want to use this as a pre-amp for a speaker power amp, whilst the bypass allows me to directly compare the difference in sound, with or without the amp.

 I notice a very slight but definite added warmth in tone.
-Furthermore, it glows.
+Most importantly, it glows.